barsoom/devbook/styleguide/css/README.md

 If there's a print stylesheet, it's named `print.scss`.

 `application.scss` has no inline CSS, only import statements.
-We use `@import "foo"` or `@import "dir/*"` in Sass rather than [Sprockets `require` statements](http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives) since this works better with Sass variables etc.
+We use `@import "foo"` or `@import "dir/*"` in Sass rather than [Sprockets `require` statements](http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives), since this works better with Sass variables etc.

-For simplicity, the included filenames don't start with an underscore (so `foo.scss`,  not `_foo.scss`).
-So far we've never compiled Sass in a way that it would matter.
+For simplicity, our filenames don't start with an underscore (we use `foo.scss`,  not `_foo.scss`).
+So far we've never compiled Sass in a way that underscores would make a difference.

 `application.scss` conventionally imports the following things: